 Jeff developed several instrumental families such as the Birls, the Mantas, the Contravielles and the Forceboxes.
 The playing techniques for these instruments are often based on the ones musicians use on traditional instruments so they can easily learn their new instrument.
-As the first page of the score shows also the notation is easily readable.
+As the first page of the score shows, the notation is also easily readable.

-The top of thin and soft wood is put in vibration through the bridge connected to the tactile transducer.
-The main sound diffusing is done by this top, and the sounding result will be filtered according to the resonating properties of the wooden material, its shape and size.
+The top, of thin and soft wood, is put in vibration through the bridge connected to the tactile transducer.
+The main sound diffusing is done by this top, and the sounding result will be filtered according to the resonating properties of the wooden material, its shape, and size.
 The sides and back of maple wood form a kind of Helmholtz resonator and boost the low frequencies.
 The resonators all have sound holes and some of them, such as the Manta resonators, even have a lute rose.
-As Jeff explains this addition has no effect on the sound, but he believes that by designing the visual characteristics of the instrument carefully the performer will approach it in a different way.
+As Jeff explains, this addition has no effect on the sound, but he believes that by designing the visual characteristics of the instrument carefully, the performer will approach it in a different way.

-The Bass Manta resonator’s construction is inspired by a double bass (for a short explanation of the names of the instruments look at the end of this post).
+The Bass Manta resonator’s construction is inspired by a double bass (for a short explanation of the names of the instruments, look at the end of this post).
 The Helmholtz frequency of the Bass Manta resonator, for example, is in the 65 Hz range, similar to that of a double bass.
-The form of the instrument is very different though, since there is no need to play the instrument with a bow and put fingers on a fingerboard.
-A smaller resonator—called midrange pulpit—is put on top of this big resonator for mid-range frequencies.
-This one is less based on traditional instrumental design, since the top plate is just attached very loosely.
+The form of the instrument is very different though, since there is no need to play the instrument with a bow or put fingers on a fingerboard.
+A smaller resonator—called a midrange pulpit—is put on top of this big resonator for mid-range frequencies.
+This one is not based as much on traditional instrumental design, since the top plate is just attached very loosely.
 This results in much freer vibrations and can add some distortion to the sound colour, something which would not be appreciated by violin builders.
 This top resonator can be added by the performer with the help of a volume pedal and is used more as an effect than for ongoing sound diffusion.

-Whereas the Mantas and their resonators are separate entities, the Treble and Tenor Contravielles have their controllers and transducers inseparable in the same instrumental body.
+Whereas the Mantas and their resonators are separate entities, the Treble and Tenor Contravielles have their controllers and transducers inseparable, in the same instrumental body.
 Both instruments are exactly the same except that the Tenor is much bigger.
 The difference is again in the acoustic resonator.
-For the shape of this instrument Jeff tried to avoid any shape which was too similar to existing instruments, ending up with what he calls a “sewing machine form.”
-Also for these instruments typical tone woods such as spruce and maple are used.
+For the shape of this instrument, Jeff tried to avoid any shape which was too similar to existing instruments, ending up with what he calls a “sewing machine form.”
+Also for these instruments, typical tone woods such as spruce and maple are used.

 Jeff designed acoustic resonators for several other instruments.
-The so-called Triangle Resonator and was co-designed with Jason Marshall.
+The so-called Triangle Resonator was co-designed with Jason Marshall.
 It is used for the Forcebox, a small controller with two sensitive pads.